css-modules/css-modules/docs/import-multiple-css-modules.md

 # Import multiple css modules into a component

-You can import multiple css modules into a component or function using `Object.assign` For example if you import a button css modules to your Demo component, add this to the components default styles.
+You can import multiple css modules into a component or function using `Object.assign` For example if you import a button css module to your Demo component, add this to the components default styles.

 ```js
 let styles = {}